AlbertoV5/analytics-front-end/README.md

 Astro benefits:

-- An agile TypeScript-first development environment.
+- Fairly agile TypeScript-first framework with great tooling and integrations.
 - No compromises on UI Frameworks.
 - Ability to develop for static site generation or server-side rendering.
-- Multiple integrations and CMS options.
+- File-based routing for content and great Markdown support.

 React benefits:

 - Best support for any UI framework.
-- React Query / TanStack query.
+- React Query / TanStack query for API calls.

 Bootstrap benefits:

-- A Design system that can be customized via SCSS.
 - Fast and easy to develop with.
+- Can be customized via SCSS.
+- JavaScript for common interactions.

+AWS Cognito benefits:

+- Integrates well with the Back-End.
+- Decent SDK.

 ## DevOps